 Check Hawaii Weather Today and NOAA.
 These should be trustworthy sources.
 The companies providing snorkeling trips and the equipment rental companies seem to do a good job of keeping up with weather trends also.
 Hotels, particularly those that provide snorkeling equipment, tend to keep aware.

 The Maui beaches are great places for snorkeling.
 It is an opportunity to be spontaneous.

 Prime Daily Snorkeling Time

 Primetime for fish and clear water is about 10 am-2 pm.
 The morning has the least wind.
 We like to be in the water by 10.
-It is warm, quiet and the crowds have not arrived.
-Staying at a waterfront location we just walked to good snorkeling.
+It is warm and quiet, and the crowds have not arrived.
+Staying at a waterfront location, we just walked to good snorkeling.
 This should give you the most opportunity to see fish with the least effort.
-In April we snorkeled every fair day and still had time for a great variety of activities.
+In April, we snorkeled every fair day and still had time for a great variety of activities.

 Only Snorkle in Clear Water

 After heavy rain, the water can be murky.
 This is not the time to enter the water.
 Visibility will be poor.
 This is an agricultural island, and fertilizer drains down, particularly near rivers.
 Bacteria forms in these cases.
 The debris which flows after rain can attract sharks.
 This is a day for shopping, eating, and sightseeing.

 Not so much.
 150 people worldwide are killed by falling coconuts each year!
 Napping under the coconut tree sounds romantic, but it is not a great idea.
 The average number of people killed in the world annually by shark bites is about 6.